markcastle/simple-jwt/README.md

   - Caching layer for parsed tokens and validation results
   - Efficient token parsing and validation with minimal allocations
   - Configurable memory limits to prevent DOS attacks
+- **Unity Compatibility**:
+  - Abstracted JSON serialization layer with support for both System.Text.Json and Newtonsoft.Json
+  - Compatible with Unity's IL2CPP scripting backend
+  - Minimal dependencies for easier integration with Unity projects
+  - Coroutine-based API for async operations in Unity

 ## Installation